 Naturally carbonated waters, from volcanic springs, were well known throughout history and prized for their unique properties.
-The effervescing nature of the water was an attractive quality, and was thought to be a natural tonic.
+The effervescing nature of the water was an attractive quality and was thought to be a natural tonic.
 The problem was that capturing and transporting these mineral waters was costly.
 Only a few places stocked mineral waters, with pharmacies being the most common.

 The stomach soothing nature of these effervescent waters made them a regularly prescribed treatment for dyspepsia or indigestion.
 The lack of side-effects from a glass of soda water, unlike many other medicines of the time, helped motivate researchers to discover, and recreate, how these gas bubbles dissolved in water.

 The foundation for man-made carbonated water starts with Englishman, Joseph Priestley, in 1767.
 The first discovery was infusing water with carbon dioxide by placing water over a fermenting mash.
-The carbon dioxide given off by the yeast dissolved in the pure water suspended over top.
+The carbon dioxide is given off by the yeast dissolved in the pure water suspended over top.
 This would have been very weakly carbonated, but sufficient to realize that it was possible.
-His research led him to publish the book “;Impregnating Water with Fixed Air” in 1772.
+His research led him to publish the book “Impregnating Water with Fixed Air” in 1772.

-In 1783, German born Johann Jacob Schweppe used this information to invent a device to create artificially carbonated water.
+In 1783, German-born Johann Jacob Schweppe used this information to invent a device to create artificially carbonated water.
 He sold his company in 1799, but his name is still prevalent today as the Schweppes Company.

 Artificially carbonated waters quickly caught the attention of the public.
 Given the medicinal properties ascribed to mineral water, the idea of being able to recreate mineral waters was compelling.
 Making these waters available to everyone—by adding formulated salt mixtures that mimicked mineral waters from around the world—was desirable for businessmen and physicians alike.
 These artificial waters eventually transformed into flavoured soda when businesses started adding flavours and sugar to the soda compositions.